Tipo Alleggerito Beretta: Because Italian Gun Laws are Wacky

 Quick Summary

-The Beretta 1934 'Tipo Alleggerito' featured a fluted barrel to reduce weight by 50 grams, aiming for 600 grams total.
-This was to bypass Italian laws classifying heavier .380 ACP pistols as restricted 'war weapons,' allowing civilian sales.
+The Beretta 1934 'Tipo Alleggerito' features a fluted barrel to reduce weight by approximately 50 grams, aiming for a 600-gram total to bypass Italian laws classifying heavier .380 ACP pistols as restricted 'war weapons.'
+The Model 1935 Lightweight uses an aluminum alloy frame for practical weight savings, as aluminum proved less durable in the .380 ACP caliber.

 Chapters